 Kelly S. Grimshaw, RN MSN APRN CCRN

 Kelly Grimshaw joined MSF in 1999, establishing a Tuberculosis program in Turkmenistan.
-She has since worked as a Nurse Practitioner and Project Coordinator and China, Sierra Leone, Indonesia, and Zambia assisting those affected by civil and ethnic conflicts as well as the HIV pandemic.
+She has since worked as a Nurse Practitioner and Project Coordinator in China, Sierra Leone, Indonesia, and Zambia assisting those affected by civil and ethnic conflicts as well as the HIV pandemic.
 Kelly also provided further assistance and program oversite as Medical Coordinator in Angola, Liberia, Ivory Coast, and Nigeria with responses to cholera, Marburg Hemorrhagic Fever, meningitis, and measles outbreaks.
 In the US she has volunteered her services to the MSF-USA's Speaker's Bureau throughout the country and Refugee Camp in the Heart of the City exhibits.
 She currently works in nursing education.

 Kassia Echavarri-Queen began her field work with MSF in 2006 as a supply manager in Sierra Leone, having previously worked in marketing and strategy for technology companies, start-ups, and the Fritz Institute, which focuses on disaster response and recovery.
 In the years that followed, Kassia worked extensively in the field with MSF as program coordinator and head of mission in Guatemala, Kenya, South Sudan, Sri Lanka, and Syria.
 Her two most recent missions were an Ebola response program in Liberia and a project in Nepal following the earthquake there in April 2015.
 All told, Kassia has over 14 years of international program management experience.
 Now living in her native San Francisco, Kassia holds a BA in international relations from Alliant University and an MA in international economics and management from SDA Bocconi.